Satyaki233/Satyaki233/README.md

-Here's a more engaging and polished version of your GitHub intro:

----

 ### 🚀 Hey there!
 I'm Satyaki De Sarkar

 👋 Welcome to my GitHub!
 I'm a **Software Engineer** with a passion for **Data Engineering, Backend Development, and Artificial Intelligence**.